CarlosOT2/GestaoProdutosVendas/.docs/en/How To Install.md

 <h3> How to Configure the Back-End </h3>

-1. Open terminal, go to the `GestãoProdutosVendas/back-end` directory and run command `npm i`
+1. In the terminal, go to the directory `GestãoProdutosVendas/back-end` and run the command `npm i`
-2. Open `HeidiSQL` app from `MariaDB` and run query `CREATE DATABASE db_gestaoprodutosvendas`
+2. Open the app `HeidiSQL` for the database `MariaDB` and run query `CREATE DATABASE db_gestaoprodutosvendas`
-3. Open terminal again, go to the `GestãoProdutosVendas/back-end` directory, run command `npm run migrate:latest --env prod`
+3. Go to data directory, usually located at <code>User\MariaDB\data</code>, open the file <code>my.ini</code> and in the [mysqld] section, add following configuration: <code>lc_time_names=pt_BR</code>
-4. After that, go to the `back-end\config` directory
+4. After that, you'll need to configure AWS [AWS Basic Settings](./AWS%20Basic%20Settings.md)
-5. Open file `users_win.js`, change server to the name of the Windows User who will use the website
+5. In the terminal again, go to the directory `GestãoProdutosVendas/back-end` and run command `npm run migrate:latest --env prod`
-6. After that, you will have to configure AWS [AWS Basic Settings](./AWS%20Basic%20Settings.md)
+6. Go to the directory `back-end\config`, in file `users_win.js` change server to the name of the Windows User who'll use the website

 <h3> How to Configure the Front-End </h3>